pivotal/blog/content/post/test-driven-development-for-data-science.md

     sys.exit(1)
 ~~~

-As you can see, we added the `SPARK_HOME` to our `PYTHONPATH`, so that it recognizes PySpark.
-Moreover, we import SparkSession which is now the new entry point into Spark since version 2.0.0.
+We added the `SPARK_HOME` to our `PYTHONPATH`, so that it recognizes PySpark.
+We import SparkSession which is now the new entry point into Spark since version 2.0.0.

-Then within the test `setUp`, we define a single node Spark application and then stop it in the `tearDown`.
-This means that every time we run a test, a new Spark application is created and then will close after the test is done.
+Then we define a single node Spark application in the test `setUp` and stop it in the `tearDown`.
+This means that every time we run a test, a new Spark application is created and stopped after the test is completed.

 ~~~python
 # Import script modules here